Beyoncé's Lisa Bonet Costume Is An Iconic Meeting Of The Minds

 Bonet marks another prominent Black woman Bey has championed in her costumes, who has long been misunderstood.
 Her attempts to grow from her wholesome sitcom image, which included topless photoshoots for Interview and Rolling Stone, ended up unfairly branding her as difficult and a rebel.
 She was fired from The Cosby Show in 1991.
 If she didn't feel appreciated before, she surely will now that she's gotten the Beyoncé costume of approval.

-Also in 2018, Beyoncé dressed up as three-time Olympic gold medalist Florence Griffith Joyner as well as singer Toni Braxton.
-In 2017 she channeled Lil Kim, and Barbie the year prior.
+Also in 2018, Beyoncé dressed up as three-time Olympic gold medallist Florence Griffith Joyner as well as singer Toni Braxton.
+In 2017 she channelled Lil Kim, and Barbie the year prior.

 2019 has some pretty big shoes to fill, but if 2018 was any indicator, we're going to have to wait about 11 months to see it.